ant-media/management-panel-reborn/docs/README.md

 - [api-coverage.md](api-coverage.md): which endpoint each API method maps to, its mock, and who consumes it.
 - [RISKS.md](RISKS.md): known gotchas, standing rules, and locked product decisions.
 - [ui-kit.md](ui-kit.md): the shared UI primitives.
 Check here before building anything new.
+- [CI.md](CI.md): how the panel is built and released.
+The release how-to, branch snapshots, the build stamp, and what AMS downloads.

 ## Features